 Blurb’s print-on-demand magazines and brochures offer a new, affordable format for customers and businesses to reach their audiences.

 Blurb Mobile 2.0 allows users to create printed books directly from the iPhone or iPad.
 The Blurb-powered Story Album software brings book making capability to the Samsung Galaxy S 4.

 More than 8 million books have been printed and shipped using the Blurb platform.

 Blurb BookWright™ debuts, allowing self-publishers to produce hardcover, softcover, and ebook editions of a book from a single master file.
 BookWright's professionally designed templates, flexible layouts, flowing text containers, and color fidelity make it easy for authors to take full control of their books without hiring a developer or designer.

-The Blurb to Amazon program makes it easier than ever for self-publishers to sell their books on Amazon.com.
+Distribution for Blurb books goes global: The Blurb to Amazon program makes it easier than ever for self-publishers to sell their photo paper books on Amazon.com, and the Global Retail Network makes trade books available to retailers worldwide through the Ingram Content Group.
 Blurb's Direct Sell option helps self-publishers sell directly to fans through their own Personal Storefronts.